Accessing Talking Therapies

 Is IAPT for me?

 IAPT programme providers offer a free, confidential service on behalf of the NHS.
 Delivered by highly trained, accredited practitioners with a range of skills.
 Treatments for common mental health conditions including depression, anxiety and post- traumatic stress disorder.
-Available for self-referral or referral by somebody else, treatments fit within the care pathway:
+Available for self-referral or referral by somebody else.

 If you or someone you know, is suffering the effects of depression, anxiety or post traumatic stress regarding your neonatal or birthing experience, then your local IAPT programme provider can help you access free, confidential help.
 This referral may be done while you are still on the unit or at anytime following your admission.